Master of Arts (M.A.) in Curriculum and Instruction (MACI)

 The Master of Arts in Curriculum and Instruction (MACI) is a 36 hour alternate certification program for candidates who currently hold a bachelor's degree in a field other than education.
 The MACI program focuses on providing the pedagogical knowledge and skills needed for secondary instruction to those with sufficient content knowledge.
 MACI candidates may apply for certification in English, math, science (biology, chemistry, physics) or social studies.
+After the initial summer training consisting of three courses, MACI candidates are certified teachers and able to pursue employment to teach grades 7-12.

 Applicants to the program must meet these requirements: